git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 create and link multiple "windows", all within the confines of the tmux session you attached.

-Even better, there are facilities to copy and paste, scroll.
+Even better, there are facilities to copy and paste as well as scroll.
 No requirement for graphics either, so you have full power even if you're SSH'ing or in a tty without X.

 So here are a few common scenarios: